ArduPilot/ardupilot_wiki/dev/source/docs/building-setup-windows-cygwin.rst

    .. warning::

-      Sometimes the installation can stall because of anti-virus protection software is running.
+      Sometimes the installation can stall because anti-virus protection software is running.
-      If this occurs, shutdown all other programs on your PC including the anti-virus protection and try again.
+      If this occurs, shutdown all other programs on your PC including the anti-virus protection, and try again.

 Install the GCC compiler
 -------------------------